Salty Slang from Bristol Bay’s Commercial Fishing Fleet

 Overheard from the men and women who work in one of the world’s last great wild salmon fisheries.

-Every summer, 2,000 commercial fishing boats ply the waters of Alaska’s Bristol Bay to join in on the planet’s most spectacular wild salmon harvest.
-This commercial fishery is valued at $1.5 billion annually, making it a major economic driver for local communities, the entire state of Alaska, and beyond.
-It’s a tradition dating back 130 years (and of course salmon has been at the heart of a way of life for thousands of years and its value is simply beyond measure).
+Every summer, more than 2,000 commercial fishing boats ply the waters of Alaska’s Bristol Bay to join in on the planet’s most spectacular wild salmon harvest.
+This commercial fishery is valued at $2.2 billion annually, making it a major economic driver for local communities, the entire state of Alaska and beyond.
+It’s a tradition dating back 130 years (and, of course, salmon has been at the heart of a way of life for thousands of years and its value is simply beyond measure).
 Today, Bristol Bay continues to be home to the most remarkable wild salmon runs on Earth.

-Here’s a sampling of the slang overheard on Bristol Bay’s commercial fishing boats.
+Here’s a sampling of the friendly slang overheard on Bristol Bay’s commercial fishing boats.

 Historically, the floats on a fishing net were made of cork or wood.
 Sometimes, when fishing turns competitive, fishing boat captains will jockey for the best position for their nets.
 When one boat’s driftnet ends up blocking the net of a neighboring boat, a captain might shout “You’ve corked me!” to the offending boat.
 Sort of akin to cutting in line.
 Corking isn’t at all illegal but it can run afoul of the unwritten rules that govern so much of the fishing life.